Fernão Mendes Pinto: Memoir Peregrinação

 Pinto began his memoirs in 1569.
 The book was published posthumously by friar Belchior Faria in 1614.
 Although Pinto did not have the education of contemporary authors and did not reveal a knowledge of either classical culture nor aesthetics of the Renaissance, his experiential knowledge and intelligence enabled him to create a meaningful work.
 Pinto was critical of Portuguese colonialism in the Far East.

-The vivid tales of his wanderings were so incredible and far-fetched as to not be believed.
+The tales of his wanderings were so incredible and far-fetched as to not be believed.
 They gave rise to the saying "Fernão, Mentes?
 Minto!", a Portuguese pun on his name meaning "Fernão, do you lie?
 I do!"

 The publication may vary from Pinto's manuscript (some sentences are erased and others are edited).
 The disappearance of references to the Society of Jesus, one of the most active religious orders in the Orient, is notable, as there are clear indications of Pinto's relationship with the society.
 Pinto's memoirs are just that, his memories of events, giving rise to doubts regarding historical accuracy.
 However, it documents the impact of the Asian civilizations on the Europeans and is a reasonable analysis of Portuguese action in the Orient (in comparison to Luís de Camões' Os Lusíadas).

 The most controversial of Pinto's claims is his being the first European to visit Japan and his introduction of the arquebus to Japan.
 Another controversial claim, that he fought in Java against the Muslims, has been analyzed by historians.
 The Dutch historian, P. A. Tiele, who wrote in 1880, did not believe Pinto was present during the campaign, but rather that he wrote his information from secondhand sources.
 Even so, Tiele admits Pinto's account cannot be disregarded because of the lack of alternative information about Javanese history during the time.
 Maurice Collis holds the opinion that Pinto's accounts, while not entirely true, remain compatible with historical events.
 Collis considers Pinto's work the most complete European account of 16th century Asian history.

 Legacy

 In 1978, a crater on Mercury was named Mendes Pinto after Pinto.

 A high school in Almada, Portugal, built in 1965, was named in his honour and in 2011, a 2 euro coin was issued to mark the 500th anniversary of Pinto's birthday.

+In March 2026, a bronze replica of a statue of Fernão Mendes Pinto was unveiled in the city of Hiji, Oita Prefecture, Japan.